 See Also: Functions of Distribution Channels

 A distribution channel, also known as a marketing channel, is a set of intermediaries or middlemen that help move a product or service from the manufacturer to the end consumer.
+These intermediaries can include wholesalers, retailers, and agents or brokers who work to connect manufacturers with customers.

 Different Types of Distribution Channels